 The contribution requirements of PERS members are established and may be amended only by the State of Mississippi Legislature.
 The adequacy of these rates is assessed annually by actuarial valuation.
-PERS members are required to contribute 9% of their annual covered salary and the Authority is required to contribute at an actuarially determined rate, currently 17.40%.
-The Authority's contributions to PERS for the year ended September 30, 2023 and 2022, were \$1,014,508 and \$959,420, respectively, equal to the required contributions for the year.
+PERS members are required to contribute 9% of their annual covered salary and the Authority is required to contribute at an actuarially determined rate which was 17.40% through June 30, 2024.
+Effective July 1, 2024, the rate increased to 17.90% and is scheduled to increase by 0.5% annually on July 1 of each subsequent year through 2029.
+The Authority's contributions to PERS for the year ended September 30, 2024 and 2023, were \$1,067,388 and \$1,014,508, respectively, equal to the required contributions for each of the Authority's fiscal years.